jeffcardillo/devbytes-blog/content/posts/spinning-cylinder.md

 ![progression 2](https://raw.githubusercontent.com/jeffcardillo/SpinningCylinderView/master/docs/progression_2.gif)

 Now I needed to show perspective where it would model how a cylinder would look turning away or turning toward you.
 To do this I wanted to modify the height of the circle.
-Note that a an end of a cylinder would look like a perfect circle when it faced you directly, and then "squish" has it turned away from you.
+Note that an end of a cylinder would look like a perfect circle when it faced you directly, and then "squish" has it turned away from you.
 For this I decided to use the `sine` function.
 Notice in the graph above that `sine` moves to 0 as `cosine` moves to 1.
 Using this to modify the circle height gives us this:

 ![progression 3](https://raw.githubusercontent.com/jeffcardillo/SpinningCylinderView/master/docs/progression_3.gif)